data-pandas/mads-cap-social-monitoring/README.md

 ## Explanation of Notebooks
+### Inside the Scraping, Labeling, Preprocessing, Cleaning folder
 * ScrapingTool.ipynb is used to scrape twitter data
 * LabelingTool.ipynb and LabelingToolWithSplit.ipynb are our custom tool used to label the data in batches
 * labeled_csv_merging.ipynb is used to merge all of the csv files into one dataframe
 * Preprocessing.ipynb is used to lowercase, lemmatize, remove stop words, etc.
-* NaiveBayes_LogisticRegression_KNN_MLP.ipynb is used to test sklearn classifiers
+### Inside the Classification folder
+* bert_base_uncased.ipynb is used for the BERT model and the final choosen model for the dashboard
-* catboost_classifier.ipynb, decision_tree.ipynb, random_forest.ipynb, sgd_classifer.ipynb and svc_classifier.ipynb are also used to test sklearn classifiers
+* catboost_classifier.ipynb, decision_tree.ipynb, NaiveBayes_LogisticRegression_KNN_MLP.ipynb, random_forest.ipynb, sgd_classifer.ipynb and svc_classifier.ipynb are also used to test sklearn classifiers
-* bert_fine_tine.ipynb is used for the BERT model (Deleted)
+### Inside the Topic Modeling folder
-* LDA.ipynb, Latent_Semantic_Indexing.ipynb, Non-negative_Matrix_Factorization.ipynb are used to test the topic modeling algorithms
+* LDA.ipynb and Latent_Semantic_Indexing.ipynb are used to test the topic modeling algorithms
+* Non-negative_Matrix_Factorization.ipynb is used for topic modeling and is the final choosen model for the dashboard

 ## Citations